-Cumberland County Detention Center (CCDC): The CCSO operates the CCDC at 204 Gillespie Street, Fayetteville, North Carolina.
+Cumberland County Detention Center (CCDC): The CCSO is the constitutionally established office having the responsibility for the CCDC at 204 Gillespie Street, Fayetteville, North Carolina.
 The CCDC is a 354,000 square foot modern detention facility that provides institutional detention housing to both male and female inmates.
 The CCDC protects the citizens of Cumberland County by confining offenders in the controlled environment that is safe, humane, cost-efficient, appropriately secure, and that provides self-improvement opportunities to assist offenders in becoming law-abiding citizens.